 The designs have not gone down well with people critical of Samsung's similar solution to the same problem on the S8+.

-Apple has filed a patent that appeared to back up the theory that it's looking into ideas like this.
-Patent application number 20150036065, for "a fingerprint sensor... incorporated in a display stack in an electronic device", was filed by a number of Apple's engineers in April 2014.
+Apple has filed a number of patents that show it's interested in putting the sensor beneath the glass.
+Patent application number 20150036065, for example, covers "a fingerprint sensor... incorporated in a display stack in an electronic device".

 9to5Mac has got hold of a report from the ever-quotable and usually reliable Ming-Chi Kuo of KGI Securities - a report that predicts, based on the popularity of the scratch-prone Jet Black iPhone 7, that the iPhone 8 will have a (more scratch-resistant) glass front and back.